 Re: Community woodland creation at Ardeer Quarry

-Has there been any progress on the proposal?iain wrote: ↑Sun Aug 26, 2018 10:55 am The former pitch and putt at Ardeer Quarry has been sitting doing nothing for years.
+iain wrote: Sun Aug 26, 2018 10:55 am The former pitch and putt at Ardeer Quarry has been sitting doing nothing for years.
 Irvine Bay URC tentatively suggested the site could be built on, but thankfully it wasn’t one of the projects they pursued. development.
 Following the philosophy ‘If you don’t use it you lose it’, a local community group are proposing to turn part of the site into a community woodland – some mixed, native woodland with a path through it taking visitors on a woodland walk.
 The path is designed to link-up with the pre-existing path network at the site.

 For the next 2 months, there’s a public consultation on the proposal.
 The consultation page is here: